Seolhun/renew-shooney/README.md

-# Goal of **Hi-Cord** Project
+# Hi-Cord Blog Project
 - Author : [Seol Hun](https://github.com/Seolhun)
 - StartedDate : 2017.09.09

-## Content
+## Goal of Hi-Cord
 Why develop this project?
 - I want taht developer connect with others interested in common stacks each other.
-    - we already have a nice code hub like 'Git-hub'. so, I want to integrate code and blog information at the same time to manage easily.
+    - We already have a nice code hub like 'Git-hub'. so, I want to integrate code and blog information at the same time to manage easily.
     - We will serve the developer-blog based on 'Git-Hub' service.
 Never have a blog not based on 'Git-Hub'.
     - You can follow good project and developer easily and message, chatting, etc many things can use in Hi-Cord Blog project.
     - Just write a code on 'Git-hub', 'Hi-Cord' serve information for others automatically.